CNCF and Synadia Align on Securing the Future of the NATS.io Project. Read the joint press release.

 Admin API

-All the admin actions the nats CLI can do falls in the sections below.
-The API structure are kept in the api package in the jsm.go repository.
+All of the admin actions the nats CLI can do fall in the sections below.
+The API structure is kept in the api package in the jsm.go repository.

 Subjects that end in T like api.JSApiConsumerCreateT are formats and would need to have the Stream Name and in some cases also the Consumer name interpolated into them.
 In this case t := fmt.Sprintf(api.JSApiConsumerCreateT, streamName) to get the final subject.